Lesson Plan - Get It!

 Irregular means something that is NOT regular.
 It is not normal!
-So, irregular verbs would be ones that are not normal.
+So irregular verbs would not be normal.

-Now that you know the important concepts, let's take a look at some common examples of irregular past-tense verbs!
+Now that you know the important concepts, look at common examples of irregular past tense verbs!

 These are just a few irregular verbs.